NREL/HPC/docs/Documentation/eagle_to_kestrel_transition.md

 If you find yourself stuck on any of the above steps, please reach out to hpc-help@nrel.gov as soon as possible.

-**NOTE**: OpenMPI currently does not work well on Kestrel, and thus it is **strongly** recommended to NOT use OpenMPI.
-If you require assistance in building your code with an MPI other than OpenMPI, please reach out to hpc-help@nrel.gov.
-The issue with OpenMPI is at the networking layer, and building your own OpenMPI will not fix the issue.

 ## 1. Accessing Kestrel

 Access to Kestrel requires an NREL HPC account and access to an active project allocation on Kestrel.
 You can use [Lex](https://hpcprojects.nrel.gov/login/?next=/) to check your allocations.